 “But where do vegans get their protein?”

-Anyone who adopts a plant-based diet or even considers going vegan or vegetarian is likely to hear this question with alarming frequency.
+Anyone who adopts a plant-based diet or even considers going plant-based is likely to hear some variation of this question with alarming frequency.

 You don’t have to look far to see what can sometimes border on protein obsession, especially in the Western world.
-From protein shakes, bars, and powders to cereals, cookies, and protein-focused diets and meal-delivery services, attention to protein seems to be just about everywhere.
+From protein shakes, bars, and powders to cereals, cookies, and protein-focused diets or meal-delivery services, a high level of attention to protein seems to be just about everywhere.

 Let’s take a look.

 Yes.
 Protein is something you need to eat every day.
 Why?
 Because your body doesn’t store it the way it stores fats and carbs — the other two main “macronutrients” in food.
+In a pinch, if you’re not getting enough protein from food, your body can also take amino acids from your muscles (but that kind of defeats the purpose).

 OK, but what is protein?

 Protein is an essential nutrient for the building, maintenance, and repair of almost all the tissues in your body, including your bones, muscles, blood, hair, nails, and organs.

 Protein also gives your body energy, although that’s not its main role.
-In addition, protein helps keep your immune system strong (because your immune system is made up of proteins), and eating protein can help keep you feeling full longer.
+In addition, protein helps keep your immune system strong (because proteins are a component of your immune system).
+And, eating protein can help keep you feeling full longer.

 What we call protein is made up of 21 amino acids.
-Your body can make 12 of them, but there are nine that are called the “essential” amino acids because you need to get them directly from your food.
+Your body can make 12 of them, but there are 9 that are called the “essential” amino acids because you need to get them directly from your food.

 As long as you’re eating a variety of whole, natural foods and getting enough total calories and enough overall protein, you should meet your needs for all nine essential amino acids.
-The notion that you need to combine foods in order to get the right balance of amino acids is, essentially, a myth.
+The notion that you need to combine foods (especially plant-based foods) in order to get the right balance of amino acids, also referred to as complete proteins, is a myth.